Tigor.nl

 • No one has canceled basic principles if you have to develop:

 • Enforce strict rules and guidelines for development.
 It does not matter if you do coding or use low code.
-Otherwise you will get well known spaghetti
+Otherwise you will get the well known spaghetti and it can be fatal.

 • Open Source is only good when you pay for it, and you will, one way or another.